codecutout/terraform-provider-powerbi/Readme.md

 # Terraform Provider for Power BI

 [![Build status](https://ci.appveyor.com/api/projects/status/lcrfr9no2b7ufu87/branch/master?svg=true)](https://ci.appveyor.com/project/codecutout/terraform-provider-powerbi/branch/master)

+A Terraform provider that allows the creation and updating of Power BI resources

 The Power BI Provider supports Terraform 0.12.x.
 It may still function on earlier versions but has only been tested on 0.12.x